 - Minimum dependence on manpower, weather and logistics.

 - The cost of LiDAR survey is equivalent to conventional survey.

-- The output from LiDAR technology is much more comprehensive, complete and reliable that are missing in the conventional technologies, especially ground-based surveying.
+- The output from LiDAR technology is much more comprehensive, complete and reliable.
+These features are missing in the conventional technologies, especially ground-based surveying.

 The Future Trend

-Companies including automakers and non-automakers are investing time in research and development to make this technology cheaper and safer for the use of public.
+Companies including automakers and non-automakers are investing time in research and development.
+This is to make this technology cheaper and safer for the use of public.

 Intellectual property (IP) plays a key role in self-driving car growth.
-Companies file fresh patents on automotive control systems, copyrights on more linked working software, and trademarks on newly created automotive-related products.
+Companies file fresh patents on automotive control systems.
+Moreover, they file copyrights on more linked working software, and trademarks on newly created automotive-related products.

-Autonomous driving cars have a huge scope in innovation and improvement, both in hardware space as well as software computational space.
-The global self-driving car market is expected to witness substantial growth in the upcoming years owing to growing demand for technologically advanced and cheaper vehicles.
+Autonomous driving cars have a huge scope in innovation and improvement.
+This is applicable to both hardware space as well as software computational space.
+The global self-driving car market is paving its way to witness substantial growth in the upcoming years.
+This owes to growing demand for technologically advanced and cheaper vehicles.

-Download our free eBook “LiDAR technology for autonomous vehicles” to gain knowledge about the technicalities and future aspects of the emerging trend.
+Download our free eBook on “LiDAR technology for autonomous vehicles”.
+Gain an insight about the technicalities and future aspects of the emerging trend.

-– Sumit Prasad, Dhananjay Kr.
-Das and The Editorial Team
+– Sumit Prasad (Technology and Innovation), Dhananjay Kr.
+Das [ICT Sales (IP Strategy and Solutions)] and The Editorial Team